 Effective disaster planning is essential for ensuring the safety of a digital repository’s staff and the sustainability of digital content and services.
 Disaster preparedness is also a primary responsibility of trusted digital repositories.

 ICPSR’s disaster-planning policies and procedures reflect our efforts to adhere to community standards and practices in this area.
 On this page, we provide a series of documents demonstrating ICPSR’s approach to disaster preparedness.
 We hope this material can serve as examples to the research community of what effective disaster planning involves.

-- ICPSR’s disaster-recovery planning process is described in a four-part series on the Technology at ICPSR blog: Part 1, Part 2, Part 3, Part 4.
+- ICPSR’s disaster-recovery planning process is described in a four-part series Disaster Recovery at ICPSR

 - ICPSR Disaster Planning Policy Framework, 2009: This is the high-level policy document that defines the purpose, scope, and components of the disaster-planning program at ICPSR.
 This document also spells out the roles and responsibilities of various staff.
 The framework used a model document (PDF 91K) based on a scan of community examples.